chris-clement/Makers-Goals/Week_1.md

 And include them in your initialize def.

-- Progress through the Boris Bike Challenge.
+- Progress through the Boris Bike Challenge. :white_check_mark:

 Aim is to progress through 3 more challenges.